chriopter/DV7toDV8/README.md

 - The steps for running the script on Linux are similar to those for macOS with a few exceptions
   - The script will not prompt you to enter language codes.
 These can be specified using the `-l` flag or ommitted to include all tracks.
   - The script will not prompt you to approve the tools to run.
 As long as the tools are executable, they should run without issue.
+  - The `--scan` option requires `mediainfo` to be installed.
+You can install it using your distribution's package manager (e.g., `apt install mediainfo` on Debian/Ubuntu).

 # Building